seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 So we could pre-compute once all the needed addresses for the 16 loads and just increment once the offset in the loop.
 That would require an additional 16*2 SGPRs and 2 VGPRs to handle the offset.

-Let's compute the needed base addresses.
-Useful parameters:
+After inspecting the ISA, it looks like :
  - s[0:1] contains the address of the kernel parameters.
  - s14 & s15 contains the blockIdx
  - v0 is threadIdx.x

+That's all we need to compute the needed base addresses.

-We load the first 128 bytes to get matrix A and B addresses into s[20:21] and s[22:23]:
+First, we load the first 128 bytes to get matrix A and B addresses into s[20:21] and s[22:23]:

 ```isa
 s_load_b128 s[20:23], s[0:1], 0x0 ; Matrix A and B